 OUTLINE: Patients are randomized to 1 of 2 arms.

-Arm A: Patients receive cabozantinib orally (PO) once daily (QD) on days 1-28 and nivolumab intravenously (IV) over 60 minutes on days 1 and 15, then on day 1 beginning course 5.
+ARM A: Patients receive cabozantinib s-malate orally (PO) once daily (QD) on days 1-28 and nivolumab intravenously (IV) over 30 minutes on days 1 and 15, then on day 1 beginning cycle 5.

-In both arms, courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+In both arms, cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 You can join if…

 Open to people ages 18 years and up

 - Patients must have histologically or cytologically confirmed epithelial endometrial carcinoma; all histologies are accepted; patients with diagnosis of endometrial carcinosarcoma will be enrolled in the exploratory cohort (arm C) and will receive combination of cabozantinib and nivolumab